 2016-2017 School Year

 The Todd County Board of Education believes the use of technology enhances the District’s educational environment and allows access to resources that maximize teaching and learning.
 As explained by Board Policy 08.2323, the Board supports the privilege of students and staff to have reasonable access to various electronic information.
 Electronic access including Internet, e-mail, the District’s internal network, and to any other technology resource via the internal network.
-Access to the network is given to staff and students who agree to act in a responsible manner.
-Access to the network and resources is a privilege not a right.
+Access to the network is a privilege provided staff and students who agree to act in a responsible manner.
+Access to the network resources is a privilege not a right.
 Access is granted to District owned technology only, in accordance with Kentucky Department of Education (KDE) guidelines, and District policy, staff or students are not permitted access to the state’s network using personally owned technology.
 Access can be revoked for improper usage, and legal and/or disciplinary actions, if warranted, may be taken.

 Procedures and Guidelines for Gaining Access to District Resources

 The Todd County Schools Acceptable Use Policy specifies acceptable use, rules of on-line behavior, and the penalties for violations.
-The signed user agreement shall be kept on file and is a legally binding document.
+The signed user agreement for each user shall be kept on file and is a legally binding document.
 All District classrooms are wired and permit access to the District network.
 Both staff and students shall have user/e-mail accounts on the network.
 Users are responsible for all activities associated with their account and for the security of their password.
 All users, and/or parent or legal guardian, shall sign the District Acceptable Use Policy as a pre-requisite to being allowed access to their user account.
 In the event the user agreement is withdrawn, access shall be terminated.

 Internet Safety Policy